RyannSQ14/MSTree-Bench/reports/mst_analysis_report.md

 ### Analysis:

 The theoretical plots show the expected asymptotic behavior based on the algorithms' time complexities: O(E log E) for Kruskal's algorithm and O(E log V) for Prim's algorithm.
-Comparing these with our experimental results reveals how closely practical performance follows theoretical expectations.

-The relative performance advantage of Prim's algorithm for larger graphs is clearly visible in both the theoretical and experimental results, confirming our understanding of these algorithms' scaling behavior.
+For dense graphs where E approaches V², these become O(V² log V²) = O(V² log V) for Kruskal's and O(V² log V) for Prim's.

+While our experimental results generally follow these theoretical expectations, we observe some interesting deviations:

+1. The constant factors in Kruskal's implementation (particularly Python's efficient sorting) allow it to perform better than expected for smaller graphs
+2. The actual crossover points occur at lower vertex counts than pure theoretical analysis might suggest
+3. Implementation details like memory access patterns and cache behavior influence real-world performance

+These observations highlight the importance of both theoretical analysis and empirical testing when selecting algorithms for practical applications.

 ## 9. Conclusion

-Our experimental analysis provides several key insights:
+Our experimental analysis provides several key insights for algorithm selection:

-- For small graphs (fewer than approximately 500 vertices with medium density), Kruskal's algorithm tends to be more efficient.
+- **For smaller graphs** (fewer than 100 vertices): Kruskal's algorithm is generally more efficient across all densities.
+- **For medium-sized graphs** (100-1000 vertices): The choice depends on density:
+  - For sparse graphs (density < 0.3): Kruskal's algorithm is often better
-- For larger graphs, Prim's algorithm offers better performance.
+  - For dense graphs (density ≥ 0.3): Prim's algorithm starts to show advantages
-- Graph density significantly impacts the performance characteristics, with Prim's algorithm showing greater advantages for denser graphs.
-- The edge-to-vertex ratio (m/n) is a critical factor in determining which algorithm performs better.
-- The experimental results largely conform to theoretical expectations based on the algorithms' time complexities.
+- **For large graphs** (1000+ vertices): Prim's algorithm consistently outperforms Kruskal's, with the advantage growing with both size and density.

+The implementation quality of core operations (sorting, priority queue) significantly impacts performance.
+Our optimized implementations using Python's built-in heapq and sorting functions demonstrate good performance characteristics.

-These findings have practical implications for algorithm selection in applications requiring minimum spanning trees.
-The choice between Kruskal's and Prim's algorithms should consider both the expected size and density of the input graphs.
+These findings have practical implications for algorithm selection in applications like network design, circuit layout, and cluster analysis, where minimum spanning trees are frequently computed on graphs of varying sizes and densities.